-Some of the key industry pain points facing supply chain management include the labor-intensive process of supplier onboarding and the trust deficit between the buyer and the suppliers.
+Some of the key industry pain points facing supply chain management include the complex, labor-intensive process of supplier onboarding and the trust deficit between the buyer and the suppliers.
 By implementing blockchain technology, these issues can be addressed and bring speed, efficiency and trust to the industry.

 At the heart of delays associated with this effort is a potential trust deficit between the buyer and the supplier.
-Imagine a future state in which companies can access a digital passport for each supplier that is authenticated by industry reputed third party verifiers?
+Imagine a future state in which companies can access a digital passport for each supplier that is authenticated by industry-reputed, third-party verifiers?
 Wouldn’t that shorten the supplier onboarding time and mitigate associated risks?
 This is where blockchain based solutions comes in handy.

 Due to the inherent, trusted nature of blockchain technology such as immutability, provenance, and cryptography, blockchain solutions excel in addressing the trust and transparency challenges in a multi-party conversation.